xonsh/xonsh/docs/tutorial.rst

 globbing.
 For more information, please see the documentation for the ``re`` module in the Python standard library.

-.. warning:: This backtick syntax has very different semantics from that of Bash.
+.. warning:: Backticks have very different meanings in Xonsh vs. Bash.
 In
              Bash, backticks mean to run a captured subprocess ``$()``.